Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Spatially adaptive first and second order regularization model

-where $\lambda_1$, $\lambda_2$ are the Lagrange multipliers, and $r_1$, $r_2$, $\mu$, $\gamma$, $\tau$ are the positive penalty parameters.
+where $(\lambda_1$, $\lambda_2)\in Q_1\times Q_2$ are the Lagrange multipliers, and $r_1$, $r_2$ are the positive pently parameters.
 During each iteration, by the alternating direction method of multipliers, we tend to sequentially minimize \eqref{Lagrangian equation} over variables $(u,v,w)$ while keeping the reminder variables fixed.
-The minimizers $u^{k+1}$, $v^{k+1}$, $w^{k+1}$ are gives from
+The minimizers $u^{k+1}$, $v^{k+1}$, $w^{k+1}$ are estimated from